Krunal1997patel/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  - sessions store data or infomation about the users.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    - It hashes the password in weird looking string with layer of securety round to make it difficult to hack it.

 - [ ] What does bcrypt do to slow down attackers?

+    - bcrypt hashes the password in many rounds to make it more secure, but having too many hasdes round can make loging or register slow down.

 - [ ] What are the three parts of the JSON Web Token?

+    - Header, Payload, Secret

 ## Minimum Viable Product